-With its “fountain of youth”-type benefits and improved mobility support, collagen as a healthy ingredient in protein and snack bars is becoming more commonplace.
+With its “fountain of youth”-type benefits and improved mobility support, collagen as a healthy ingredient in nutritional powders is becoming more common and more popular.
 And given how lucrative the health and wellness market has become for large-scale food and beverage manufacturers, it should come as no surprise that collagen has a current growth rate of 9% that is only expected to rise as consumers seek convenient ways to consume this functional joint health solution.

 Collagen is an essential protein that is known and loved for its structural properties for hair, skin, nail, bones, muscles, and tendons.
-Though most commonly found in powder or supplement form, it is an incredibly versatile ingredient that can be easily added to a wide variety of innovative CPG snack formulas.
 If you ask most consumers if collagen is good for you, they know the answer is yes but many don’t know why its health advantages are so great.
-To help protein bar entrepreneurs understand the countless benefits of this popular ingredient, we are breaking down what collagen is, where it comes from, and how it’s impacting the protein bar industry.
+To help CPG entrepreneurs understand the countless benefits of this popular ingredient, we are breaking down what collagen is, where it comes from, and how it’s impacting the protein powder / protein shake industry.

 What Is Collagen?